 CBD Topicals vs CBD Oil

-Although it is already massive, the CBD market is still emerging .
+Although it is already massive, CBD and skin care are two growing markets that have merged to create a ton of new products.
 This means that while companies are still developing many new ways to use CBD, the basic CBD oil that is taken orally is still the most common way of administering the cannabinoid.

 When you use a CBD tincture, you just place several drops or whatever your serving size is under your tongue.
 Hold it there for at least a minute, if you can, to hasten the benefits, which you can feel in minutes.